 Systematic persecution of media outlets is a widespread issue: following the blocking of access to five independent or oppositional news sites in the spring, we lodged an application in June 2017 arguing the restriction is aimed at hindering society’s access to information and opinions critical of the Government.

 We are also litigating the case of journalist and writer Rafig Tagi, who was killed in November 2011.
 Mr Tagi was a well-known critic of the influence of Iran and Islam on Azerbaijan and had been threatened and imprisoned for his writings in the past.
-We are representing internationally acclaimed investigative journalist Khadija Ismayilova as she challenges the travel ban imposed on her by the Azerbaijani Government.

 As a result of civil society repression in Azerbaijan, which has resulted in the closure of many NGOs, we work closely with a number of individual lawyers.